itstrangvu/trangs/content/blog/how-this-blog-runs.md

   <figcaption>Lighthouse scores with 100 for performance, accessibility, best practices and SEO</figcaption>
 </figure>

-# Room for improvement
+## Room for improvement

-This coding journey has been a great learning experience, but there’s still room for improvement.
+Setting up this site and blog has been a great learning experience, but there’s still room for improvement.

 Instead of manually generating Markdown files, I’d like to streamline the deployment process so that running the `fetch-notion.js` script isn’t necessary.
 Fortunately, Notion introduced **Webhooks** in December 2024, and I plan to explore how they can automate this workflow.

 Additionally, migrating my portfolio and generating it in the same way as the blog is something I’m considering.

+## Curiosity

 Do you fully own your content as well?
 I’d love to see what you’re building!
 Feel free to share your blogs, digital gardens, or small personal sites.
 I’m always curious to connect with like-minded creators.